w3c/wai-bcase/index.md

   <cite>Paul Smyth, Head of Digital Accessibility, Barclays</cite>
 </blockquote>

-Let’s take a closer look at some key benefits of web accessibility to businesses of all types.
+The sections below provide a closer look at key benefits of web accessibility to businesses of all types.
 How are those realized in the global marketplace?

 ### Drive Innovation